 Key Facts from the Mensing Case

-- Legal Ruling: The judge ruled that Uber is a common carrier under North Carolina law.
+- Legal Ruling: U.S. District Judge Charles R. Breyer ruled that Uber is a common carrier under North Carolina law.

 Read more: Are Rideshare Background Checks Failing Passengers?
 Investigating the Gaps